 Endicott Athletics Mission Statement

 The Department of Athletics and Recreation reinforces the mission of the College by providing experiential opportunities for student development outside of the classroom.
 Supported by our committed administrators, coaches, faculty, staff, and alumni, our students are challenged and encouraged to actively explore their personal and professional development.
 Participation in our comprehensive intercollegiate, club sport, intramural, and recreational offerings provide an environment for students to learn about and strive for physical, intellectual, and social excellence.
-While engaging in sport and highlighting ways to create a healthy lifestyle, the department fosters a spirit of leadership and service through its core standards - commitment, character, effective communication, and confidence provide a distinct framework for how we define success.
+While engaging in sport and highlighting ways to create a healthy lifestyle, the department fosters a spirit of leadership and service through its core standards - commitment, character, effective communication, and confidence which provide a distinct framework for how we define success.
 Our collaborative culture cultivates and embraces the full spectrum of diversity, citizenship, and equity while instilling pride in our institution and community.

 Updated Summer, 2017

 Endicott College Statement of Understanding